UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ### `expire`

 After the expiration timestamp, anyone can call `expire` to request a price from the UMA Optimistic Oracle.
-This function takes no parameters.
+This function takes no parameters and will revert if the current time is not later than `expirationTimestamp`.

 ### `settle`